-Within the second interval he re-envisioned how he used line and the way he painted, and traded the delicate tactility of encaustic for diluted oil and drawing in what he as soon as described to me as “soiled turpentine.”
-This era was impressed by his window designs for the Basel Cathedral; his travels in North Africa, the place he checked out Islamic structure in Fez and Marrakesh; a visit to Thailand, the place he began gathering seashells, significantly volutes, and made layered drawings loosely impressed by their markings; and by the exhibition Masters of Japanese Calligraphy, eighth–nineteenth Century, on the Japan Home Gallery and Asia Society, New York (October 4, 1984–January 6, 1985).
+Within the second interval he re-envisioned how he used line and the way he painted, and traded the refined tactility of encaustic for diluted oil and drawing in what he as soon as described to me as “soiled turpentine.”
+This era was impressed by his window designs for the Basel Cathedral; his travels in North Africa, the place he checked out Islamic structure in Fez and Marrakesh; a visit to Thailand, the place he began gathering seashells, notably volutes, and made layered drawings loosely impressed by their markings; and by the exhibition Masters of Japanese Calligraphy, eighth–nineteenth Century, on the Japan Home Gallery and Asia Society, New York (October 4, 1984–January 6, 1985).

-Within the late ’80s, following from his curiosity in calligraphy, Marden started engaged on Chilly Mountain, a sequence of black and white work, drawings, and etchings impressed by his studying of the legendary Chinese language hermit poet Han Shan, as translated by Crimson Pine.
-In an interview with the painter Pat Steir that appeared within the brochure accompanying these works within the exhibition Brice Marden: Chilly Mountain, at Dia Chelsea (October 17, 1991 – Might 31, 1992), Marden said:
+Within the late ’80s, following from his curiosity in calligraphy, Marden started engaged on Chilly Mountain, a sequence of black and white work, drawings, and etchings impressed by his studying of the legendary Chinese language hermit poet Han Shan, as translated by Purple Pine.
+In an interview with the painter Pat Steir that appeared within the brochure accompanying these works within the exhibition Brice Marden: Chilly Mountain, at Dia Chelsea (October 17, 1991 – Might 31, 1992), Marden acknowledged:

-Later, he mentioned:
+Later, he stated:

-Utilizing the identical proportions that he selected for his terre verte work, Marden demarcated a 6 by 6-foot sq., leaving a two-foot band beneath.
+Utilizing the identical proportions that he selected for his terre verte work, Marden demarcated a 6 by 6-foot sq., leaving a two-foot band under.
 He then divided the sq. right into a grid of 225 squares, utilizing a pencil, in order that it rests on the band.
-The palette within the higher a part of the portray consists of sandstone purple, Chinese language purple, and ghostly white, whereas the band beneath is a mustard yellow infused with inexperienced — obliquely complimentary colours.
-The band additionally stirs up associations with Chinese language scroll portray, during which the work is mounted on yellow silk.
+The palette within the higher a part of the portray consists of sandstone purple, Chinese language purple, and ghostly white, whereas the band under is a mustard yellow infused with inexperienced — obliquely complimentary colours.
+The band additionally stirs up associations with Chinese language scroll portray, through which the work is mounted on yellow silk.

 I’m 5’ 8 ½”, and I weigh this a lot, and I’m left handed, and I’m a sure age.
-That has an enormous impact on what a factor appears like.
+That has an enormous impact on what a factor seems like.
 The sort of mark I could make bodily.